 Even today, many groups share their dissent towards Valentine’s Day but in a peaceful manner through social media posts or in debates at various public platforms.
 However, there is a large section of Indian society for which this day is an occasion to celebrate love, and friendship not just with their love interest but friends and family as well!

-3. Adventures.
-If flowers, chocolates, and dinners are a thing of past for you then you can add an adventurous twist to Valentine’s Day Date with some fun activities.
-You may go for ice skating, helicopter rides, paragliding, hot air balloon safari, or sailing to make this day special for your bae!
+If flowers, chocolates, and dinners are a thing of the past for you then you can add an adventurous twist to Valentine’s Day Date with some fun activities.
+You may go ice skating, helicopter rides, paragliding, hot air balloon safari, or sailing to make this day special for your bae!

 The financial capital of India, the city of dreams, and home to Bollywood celebrities, Mumbai is easy to reach from every part of the country from various modes of transportation such as roadways, railways, and airways.
-Mumbai is approximately 1400 km via NH 48, 2100 km via NH 19, and 980 km via NH 48 from Delhi Kolkata and Bengaluru respectively.
 Scroll down to know about some of the fastest routes and transportation modes to reach Mumbai.

-By Train.
 Train journeys are one of the most comfortable and economically sound options to consider.
-Some of the popular railway stations of Mumbai are Chatrapati Shivaji Terminus (CST), Mumbai Central Railway Station (MMCT), and Dadar Railway Station (DR).
+Some of the popular railway stations of Mumbai are Chhatrapati Shivaji Terminus (CST), Mumbai Central Railway Station (MMCT), and Dadar Railway Station (DR).
 Consider the following trains to reach Mumbai: